(Online training followed by 1 week residency training)

 - FAA Aircraft Dispatcher Knowledge (ADX) test should be passed (> 70%) prior to Phase I online class.
 Enrolling early or paying a small deposit allows you to use our FAA test preparation handouts.
 There are no other FAA test prerequisites as other schools may require – additional test prerequisites is a waste of time and money.
 No need to purchase Private Pilot supplies, books, test prep classes, videos, then pay for test fees which are redundant toward your Aircraft Dispatcher Certificate.
 Sheffield will save you an additional $300-$600 on top of our already-reduced rate.
 We highly recommend passing the ADX prior to sending any money for Phase One – you should first determine if you feel comfortable with the ADX material since the Sheffield material is more demanding and comprehensive.

-- If you’d like to check for ADX testing center locations, go to Catstest.com or Lasergrade.com.
-If you are not close to a convenient testing center (international students), you can take the test at Sheffield on the first day of class for a fee of $150.
+- If you’d like to check for ADX testing center locations, go to PSI.
+If you are not close to a convenient testing center (international students), you can take the test at Sheffield before the first day of class for a fee of $175.

-- Bring the original stamped and sealed ADX Airmen Test report – You’ll receive this from the testing center upon test completion.
-It must be > 70%, be sealed by the testing center, and be an ADX (Aircraft Dispatcher) test report, NOT an ATP (Airline Transport Pilot) test report.
+- Bring the original ADX Airmen Test report – You’ll receive this from the testing center upon test completion.
+It must be > 70%, and be an ADX (Aircraft Dispatcher) test report, NOT an ATP (Airline Transport Pilot) test report.

 - There are a set of formal requirements (in addition to the course prerequisites) to be “signed off” to take the practical examination.
 They are: applicant must pass all online course quizzes and tests before arrival (concludes Phase I training), pass the course quizzes while at Sheffield School, and gain approval from the instructor that you are in good standing to take the practical examination.
 Little study and procrastination would not lead to success.